Cell phones are turning people everywhere into downward-facing zombies . . .

 Patricia: She made many long distance caws.

 In the late 1930’s, Abe Pickens of Cleveland, Ohio, United States of America, attempted to promote world peace by placing personal calls to various national leaders.
 He managed to contact Mussolini, Hirohito, Franco, and Hitler (Hitler did not understand English and transferred him to an aide).
-He spent $10,000 on telephone calls in an effort to bring about world peace.
+Mr. Pickens spent $10,000 on telephone calls in an effort to bring about world peace.

 Caller: I would like the number for a Reverend in Marysville, please.